Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 It's also possible to use generated wasm as a library and call the generated code from within Javascript.
 This has its own set of complications though.

-Emscripten requires any function we want to export to be declared via `-s EXPORTED_FUNCTIONS=[]`.
-This is best done via `link_args` which is a Nightly only feature.
-So we need to run `rustup override set nightly` for our project.
+In order to do this, at least for now, we need to run `rustup override set nightly` for our project so we use nightly.
+This is because stable seems to optimize out the exported functions, while nightly does not.

 WebAssembly only supports a limited number of [value types](https://github.com/WebAssembly/design/blob/master/Semantics.md#types):